jasminium/docker-gprmax/README.md

 1. Pull the jasminium/dockergprmax image from Docker Hub (if it's the first time the command has been run).
 2. Mount the local directory in the Docker container under /app.
-3. Run jasminium/dockergprmax image in a container with the specified parameters parameters.
+3. Run jasminium/dockergprmax image in a container with the specified parameters.

 ## Additional Parameters
 gprMax parameters can be added to the end of above command.
 For example, the geometry of the simulation can be tested without running gprMax by running